 - If it is not going well, remember at least you tried.

 #5 Ending the conversation

 Always try and end a conversation with an agreement of a way forward.
 Consider what has changed following this conversation and discuss it with them.

 Even if the outcome did not go the way you wanted, always provide a gesture of gratitude.
 Thank them for allowing you the opportunity to hold the conversation.

 #1 See our supplementary video ‘How to say what you think-not what they want to hear’ by clicking on the image below.

 #2 See The Amazing You an Emergency Change Your Life Plan that works and can help you put your life back on track.
-Click on image below for details.
+Click on the Link for details.